 If you don’t want to make the hike to Delicate Arch.
 There is an overlook that you can go to to see the arch.
 It is worth the hike if you can do it.
 We got rained out about a half a mile into the hike this trip to the arch.

-Make sure to take plenty of water with you.
+- Make sure to take plenty of water with you.
 A bucket hat or ball cap can help keep you a little cooler, also.
 You will also want to have snacks and food available.
 There isn’t a place in the park to buy anything.

-Traffic during the summer time can be a little heavy at certain locations.
+- Traffic during the summer time can be a little heavy at certain locations.
 You may have to circle the parking lot to find a spot at times.

 Day 5 – Raven’s Rim Zipline – Canyonlands National Park

-Raven’s Rim Zipline
+Experience Raven’s Rim zipline adventure

 I am not going to go into much detail here.
 All I will say is that it is very much worth your money and time.
-I have a post titled “Going on a Moab Zipline Adventure” In the post, I share all about the experience.

-Canyonlands National Park
+Visit Canyonlands National Park (Island in the Sky district)

 A lesser visited park in the Moab area is Canyonlands.
 It is well worth the visit when you are in the Moab area.
 Canyonlands is broken into 4 different districts.
 There is the Needles, The Island in the Sky, the Maze, and the rivers that cut through the park.